-Interview with Anthony James – Founder of Linux Academy – NEW CO-HOST!
+Interview with Anthony James – Founder of Linux Academy, and new co-host!

 Interviewed by Christophe Limpalair on 12/29/2017